Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Results for Symmetric-Key Ciphers

 \subsection{Simplified Advanced Encryption Standard (S-AES)}

 The Simplified Advanced Encryption Standard (S-AES) \cite{S-AES} is an educational adaptation of the widely-used Advanced Encryption Standard (AES) algorithm, more complex than S-DES.
 Developed to aid in understanding the complexities of AES, S-AES simplifies key components of the encryption process, making it accessible for learning and illustrative purposes.
-It operates on smaller data blocks, typically 8 bits, and uses shorter key lengths compared to AES, typically 16 bits.
+It operates on smaller data blocks, typically 16 bits, and uses shorter key lengths compared to AES, typically 16 bits.
 S-AES employs substitution-permutation networks, a core concept in modern symmetric key cryptography, to transform plaintext into ciphertext and vice versa.
 By reducing the number of rounds and employing straightforward operations, S-AES offers a practical and comprehensible entry point to study encryption algorithms.

 Unlike we did for S-DES, this time we did not test the original VQAA implementation for S-AES due to the large computational requirements involved, which made it impractical.
 The original VQAA algorithm would need 16 qubits for the key, plus another 16 for the plaintext, and additional qubits for the encryption process, making it hard to implement on real quantum hardware, and also more difficult to simulate with classical hardware.
 This is in stark contrast to our improved VQAA methods, which in this case only use at most 16 qubits, no matter the size of the plaintext.

-In fact, in our implementation we used a non-orthogonal encoding with only 4 qubits (and 16 non-orthogonal states per qubit), therefore making the whole implementation even more impressively efficient.
+To further reduce the qubit count, we applied a non-orthogonal encoding scheme that allowed us to use only 4 qubits (encoding 16 classical states per qubit).
+This approach struck a balance between efficiency and accuracy, as configurations with fewer qubits (e.g., 2 qubits encoding 256 states each) showed faster runtimes but significantly degraded performance due to poor differentiation between states.
+Conversely, increasing the number of qubits (e.g., 8 qubits encoding 4 states each) slightly improved accuracy but introduced substantial overhead, making it impractical from a computational perspective.

+Through extensive testing, we determined that encoding 16 states per qubit (4 qubits) was the optimal threshold, achieving high accuracy while maintaining reasonable runtime.
+This analysis informed our choice in the Blowfish case, where we selected 16 states per qubit as the sweet spot for balancing accuracy and speed.
+These trade-offs demonstrate the versatility and practicality of our non-orthogonal encoding approach.
+The ansatz circuit for S-AES is structurally identical to the one used for S-DES, with the primary difference being that it employs 4 qubits instead of 5 and the same number of layers (3).